Security Guidelines – for field research in complex, remote and hazardous places

 This manual does not replace the need for organisational and individual security planning and training, but can be used to support and guide it.
 Many sections speak of home and host organisations.
 Home organisation is the institute where the researcher belongs, whereas the host organisation facilitates the research in the area where it takes place.
 The host and home organisation could be the same.
 When these are different institutions, i.e. when the research takes place in another (part of the) country, it has to be clear whose security policies prevail and who has the duty of care for the researcher.

 One final warning before we start.
-These guidelines bring together a great many risks, that most researchers will never encounter during their entire time of fieldwork.
+These guidelines bring together many great risks that most researchers will never encounter during their entire time of fieldwork.
 Chapter 4 provides a three-step method of mapping the risks that are appropriate for the specific setting you will be working in.
 You may not encounter most of these risks in reality, but it is good to prepare for them nonetheless.
 While we maintain that preparing for risks is a good thing for all researchers, it is good to remember that fieldwork is often a wonderful, rich and safe experience, that is to be enjoyed!